 A lot of schools embrace online learning because it reaches more students and is cost-effective, but what do students think about it?
 Many love the convenience and self-pacing, but you might be surprised to find out that online education, especially for something like plumbing school, is not as popular as you may have thought.

-According to a study reported on in 2013, many students pursuing higher education prefer traditional classes with face-to-face interactions to online classes.
+According to a study reported in 2013, many students pursuing higher education prefer traditional classes with face-to-face interactions with online classes.
 The study included a survey of more than 1,000 students and 78 percent of them find it easier to learn in a real classroom.

 Hands-On Skills Learned in a Traditional Plumbing School Classroom